 Note: Nursing students have supplementary immunization required by clinical sites.
 Nursing students are expected to submit their immunization records to the School and Nursing and Health Professions, NOT Health Promotion Services.
 For more information on School of Nursing and Health Professions immunization requirement, please visit www.usfca.edu/nursing/healthrequirements

 Evidence of Immunization

 New first-year and transfer undergraduate students will receive an email with instructions to take the course.
-The email will be sent to student’s USFconnect email address.
-Students who fail to successfully complete the course will be fined $50.
+The email will be sent to student's USFconnect email address.
+Students who fail to successfully complete the course will be fined $100 for each part not completed (total of 3).
 For more information please visit www.usfca.edu/hps.